DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Additional Experiments

-\textbf{Condition-wise Analysis.} Table~\ref{tab:quant-r1} reports quantitative results under different conditioning setups.
-Among single-condition variants, spatial triplets (ST) deliver the largest improvement over text- or image-only baselines, achieving comparable or even better scores than the \texttt{Text+Image} setting.
+\textbf{Qualitative Examples.} Figure~\ref{fig:qualitative_r2} illustrates the overall generation process, showing each stage of \modelnamenc{} from textual input to final 3D assembly.
+Given a textual input with optional image input, they are then enriched through canonicalized \textit{functional} and \textit{spatial triplets} (FT \& ST), which encode inter-part relations.
+Leveraging these structured representations, the model synthesizes high-quality parts and semantically coherent objects.
+As shown in the last two columns, \modelname successfully captures both individual parts and their global arrangement, enabling controllable and interpretable 3D generation without explicit geometric supervision or bounding-box guidance. \textbf{Perceptual Evaluation.} We report r-FID/KID and P-FID/P-KID separately in the \Cref{tab:quant-r4}.
+As shown, \modelnamenc{} achieves the best perceptual performance across all four datasets, with HoloPart and PartCrafter alternating as the strongest baselines depending on the metric.
+These results mirror the trends observed in the geometric evaluations, further confirming the advantages of our relational-aware generative framework.\looseness-1 \textbf{Condition-wise Analysis.} Table~\ref{tab:quant-r1} reports quantitative results under different conditioning setups.
+Among single-condition variants, text provides the strongest overall geometric and semantic performance.
+When combined with text, spatial triplets (ST) deliver the largest improvement over the text-only baseline.
 This confirms that language-grounded spatial relations provide strong geometric priors that guide assembly and alignment without requiring explicit 3D bounding-box supervision.
 In contrast, functional triplets (FT) alone perform less effectively, as their high-level semantics (\eg \emph{support}, \emph{attach}, \emph{hinge}) are linguistically abstract and do not directly constrain geometry.
 However, FT plays a complementary role by bridging the gap between textual intent and geometric structure.
 When combined with ST, it improves functional coherence across parts and stabilizes relational learning.
-Remarkably, the combined \texttt{Text+FT+ST} setting achieves performance that is competitive with, and in several metrics nearly matches, the full \texttt{Text+Image+FT+ST} configuration despite using no image input at all.
-The results show that our relational triplets can supply supervision, demonstrating that structured linguistic relationships (functional + spatial) can encode much of the geometric and compositional information typically learned from visual cues.
-Finally, adding image guidance (\texttt{Text+Image+FT+ST}) produces the strongest performance overall, confirming that visual evidence and relational reasoning are synergistic.
+Remarkably, the combined \texttt{Text+FT+ST} setting achieves performance that is competitive with and, across several metrics, nearly matches the full \texttt{Text+Image+FT+ST} configuration despite using no image input at all.
+These results show that relational triplets provide substantial supervision, demonstrating that structured linguistic relationships (functional + spatial) can encode much of the geometric and compositional information typically learned from visual cues.
+Finally, adding image guidance (\texttt{Text+Image+FT+ST}) produces the strongest overall performance, confirming that visual evidence and relational reasoning are synergistic. \textbf{Part-Level Generation.} \Cref{tab:quant_part_level} complements our object-level evaluation by measuring reconstruction fidelity on individual generated parts (CD and EMD).
+We additionally report the F-score at threshold 0.005 by computing precision/recall between sampled points from the generated and ground-truth part surfaces.
+Across part-annotated datasets, \modelnamenc consistently achieves the best per-part geometry quality, indicating that its gains are not only due to improved global assembly but also stronger generation of each component.
+In particular, the improvements in F-score show that \modelnamenc recovers more accurate part surfaces rather than merely reducing average distance metrics, confirming that the proposed DPL-RSL synchronization benefits fine-grained part geometry generation in addition to overall object coherence. \definecolor{DeltaColor}{RGB}{180,70,70} [1]{($\Delta$ #1)}